Available Dogs

 🐾It is recommended that you complete the adoption application PRIOR to Saturday’s event and email to roseysweezers7@aol.com BEFORE Friday evening at 8 pm in order to insure that the application is approved before “falling in love” with any pups and to prevent any disappointment in the event the application cannot be approved because we are unable to check the references late Friday night or Saturday.

-You can find the adoption application on our website : roseysrescue.com http://roseysrescue.com/
+You can find the adoption application on our website : roseysrescue.com https://roseysrescue.com/

 If you are unable to print out the application, complete and email before the adoption event on Saturday, we have hard copies at the event, but you may not be approved on site if we are unable to check references to be able to approve the adoption.